code-423n4/2024-07-optimism/README.md

 Because many issues submitted in this audit will be about complex interactions between the Attacker and Challenger, it is important that POCs accurately demonstrate this logic.

 To that end, please use the [E2E Cannon Tests](https://github.com/ethereum-optimism/optimism/blob/develop/op-e2e/faultproofs/output_cannon_test.go) as a starting point for all POCs that involve interactions between various actors.
+See [Running tests](#running-tests) for more detailed instructions.

 Forge tests are acceptable for any POCs that only need to demonstrate small or isolated properties, but the smart contract test suite is not configured with the full honest challenger behavior nor does it use the actual fault proof VM as the step function.
 POCs that try to prove complex behavior with Forge tests will not be accepted.